kingreza/theswiftbook/chapters/double.md

 value.dynamicType //Double.Type
 ```

-You can also be explicit about your data type by setting the type of your constant or variables direclty to `Double`, though this is excessive and completely unnecessary:
+You can also be explicit about your data type by setting the type of your constants or variables direclty to `Double`, though this is excessive and completely unnecessary:

 ```swift
 let value: Double = 123.456 //unnecessary data type declaration